SergeyKozlov/video_converter/README.md

-# video_converter
+# Video converter

 A full-featured video file conversion service.
-Created on the basis of the own development of video hosting [Vide.me](https://vide.me)
+Created on the basis of the own development of video hosting [Vide.me](https://vide.me).
-.

-Upload your video and converted for use.
+The result of the application's work is the converted adaptive video of the HLS format.

 Work example
 [https://demo.sergeykozlov.ru/video_converter/](https://demo.sergeykozlov.ru/video_converter/)

 ![Снимок экрана от 2023-05-22 09-41-58](https://github.com/SergeyKozlov/video_converter/assets/1781376/b4f5da39-f9a3-4723-95c3-636f65d6ef42)

+Video adapts for use on any device.
+Additionally, posters and thumbnailы are created.

 The following technologies are used:

 ### PHP 8
 Maintenance of APIs, applications and web page generation.

+### FFMpeg
+Responsive video conversion

 ### Nginx
 Web service.